mlads-bot/tutorial/tutorials/node/04-weather-complete/README.md

 You can now talk to your bot to ask about the weather.

 > __TROUBLESHOOTING__ If you see a message `The key used is invalid, malformed, empty, or doesn't match the region`, double check that your LUIS app is set to `public`.
 You can also use the GUI at [luis.ai](https://luis.ai) (`manage` -> `application information` -> `Make this app public`)

+## (Optional) Deploy to Azure

+Now that your bot is running locally, you can deploy it to an Azure Web App and connect to one of the Bot Framework Channels

+Please follow the guide for [deploying bot to azure](../../../assets/deploy-bot-azure.md).